Best & Worst Months to Visit Disneyland

 That ‘confluence of greatness’ at Disneyland in December means that a lot of Magic Key passholders prioritize visiting in December, as do locals who are not passholders but visit once or twice per year.
 Add to that tourists, who are drawn to the parks this time of year, and it’s a recipe for heavy attendance.
 About the only times that are not chaotic are the couple of days after most blockouts take effect–but before Christmas vacation crowds arrive–and any day that it rains.
 Click here to view our December Disneyland Crowd Calendar.

-4. January 2023 – The first month of the year ranks highly and is once again the winter doldrums, filled with refurbishments and low crowds.
-With that said, there are some important caveats to that, as January 2023 will most definitely be a month of high highs and low lows.
+2. January – The first month of the year ranks highly and is once again the winter doldrums, filled with refurbishments and low crowds.
+With that said, there are some important caveats to that, as January is a month of high highs and low lows.

-However, just about everything in between should have low crowds.
-After January 9, it’ll feel like the true off-season at Disneyland.
-With that said, the Martin Luther King holiday weekend and Southern California ticket specials typically converge to spike crowds a bit in mid-January.
-There’s also the start of the Lunar New Year Celebration at Disney California Adventure, which causes a spike to attendance at DCA.
+However, just about every week after should have low crowds and it’ll feel like the true off-season at Disneyland with limited exceptions.
+Those exceptions are the Martin Luther King holiday weekend, kickoff of Lunar New Year (which coincide), Disneyland Half Marathon weekend, and Southern California ticket specials.
 It still will be one of the best months of the entire year when all is said and done.
 Click here to view our January Disneyland Crowd Calendar.

-With that said, it’s important to note that from a quantitative perspective, November 2023 is not #1.
-Average wait times will almost certainly be lower in January, March, May, August, September, and maybe July.
-If this were purely a crowd calendar ranking, November 2023 would be #6.
+With that said, it’s important to note that from a quantitative perspective, November is not #1.
+Average wait times will almost certainly be lower in January, August, and September, plus maybe a couple other months.
+If this were purely a crowd calendar ranking, November would be middle of the pack.

 However, the elevated attendance is not that pronounced until Thanksgiving week (one of the very worst weeks of the year), and early November (minus Veterans Day weekend) can be relatively relaxed.
 Moreover, this is not a simply a ranking of the months based on crowds–it’s qualitative, and no month is better than November from that perspective.